 Each year, millions of visitors come to Alaska to experience all that the state has to offer.
-While most of these visitors arrive by airplane or by boat, many of them rent cars, trucks, or SUVs to get around.
+At the same time, most of these visitors arrive by airplane or by boat, many rental cars, trucks, or SUVs to get around.

-With out-of-towners driving unfamiliar vehicles on unfamiliar – and potentially hazardous – roads, rental car accidents are not an uncommon occurrence.
-Of course, visitors are not the only ones who may drive dangerously, and drivers and passengers in rental vehicles can suffer serious injuries in accidents caused by local drivers as well.
+With out-of-towners driving unfamiliar vehicles on unfamiliar – and potentially hazardous – roads, rental car accidents are not uncommon.
+Of course, visitors are not the only ones who may drive dangerously, and drivers and passengers in rental vehicles can suffer serious injuries in accidents caused by local drivers.

 7 Important Facts about Dealing with a Rental Car Accident in Alaska

 If you have been injured in a rental car accident in Alaska, what do you need to know?
-Here are some important facts from Anchorage personal injury attorney Eric Derleth:
+Here are some important facts from Anchorage injury lawyer Eric Derleth:

 “The operator of a vehicle involved in an accident resulting in injury to or death of a person or damage to a vehicle . . . shall give the operator’s name, address, and vehicle license number to the person struck or injured, or the operator or occupant, or the person attending, and the vehicle collided with and shall render to any person injured reasonable assistance, including making of arrangements for attendance upon the person by a physician and transportation . . . if it is apparent that treatment is desirable.”